 Recycling Centre (Suzanne Malcolmson)

 Suzanne introduced herself.
 Malcolmsons had been in Shetland now for 12-13 years and had already worked on similar projects.
 Arch Henderson had already done a topographical survey of the area.
-MA were now mapping the building and making a basic structure plan, involving SIC Roads & Planning Depts. and SEPA.
+MA will now look at the accommodation requirements provided by the Unst Partnership to build a basic model of the building.
+They will try and arrange consultation either in person or via email with the planning department, roads department and SEPA.
 They would look at the renewable aspects and later have a meeting with the UP board.
 They would have a 3D model in a block diagram, not an end product but an image for Planning.

-The number of people to be accommodated in each room would be helpful e.g Meeting hub 10, shop 10, Laundry 4, etc. with square metrage involved.
+The number of people to be accommodated in each room would be helpful e.g. Meeting hub 10, shop 10, Laundry 4, etc. with square metreage involved.

 There was nothing for a Quantity Surveyor or Structural Engineer to go on yet, but these would follow.
 The original idea had been to come up with an optimum model and then downsize.
 A modular system of construction would allow for additional parts to be added later.
-The basic area was 15m by 15m.
+The basic area of the shop was 15m by 15m.

 Peter to send out a first draft of building Plan and directors to add comments/suggestions.